John R. McGann: Early life and education

 John McGann was born on December 2, 1924, in Brooklyn, New York, to Thomas and Mary (née Ryan) McGann.
 His twin sister, who took the name Sr. John Raymond McGann joined the Sisters of Saint Joseph in Brentwood, Long Island, becoming general superior of the congregation in 1978.
 A second sibling, Sr. Thomas Joseph, also joined the Sisters of Saint Joseph.

-He received his early education at the parochial school of Our Lady of Good Counsel Church, graduating in 1938.
-He then began his studies for the priesthood at Cathedral College in Brooklyn, and afterwards attended Immaculate Conception Seminary in Huntington, New York, from 1944 to 1950.
+McGannreceived his early education at the parochial school of Our Lady of Good Counsel Church, graduating in 1938.
+He then began his studies for the priesthood at Cathedral College in Brooklyn, and in 1950 entered Immaculate Conception Seminary in Huntington, New York.

 Ordination and ministry

-On June 3, 1950, McGann was ordained a priest for the Diocese of Brooklyn by Bishop Thomas E. Molloy.
+On June 3, 1950, McGann was ordained a priest for the Diocese of Brooklyn by Bishop Thomas E. Molloy in Brooklyn.
 His first assignment was as a curate at St. Anne's Parish in Brentwood, New York, where he served for seven years.
 He also served as an assistant chaplain at Pilgrim State Hospital and a professor at St. Joseph's Academy, both in Brentwood (1950–1954).

-In 1957, McGann was named assistant personal secretary to Bishop Walter P. Kellenberg and assistant chancellor of the newly erected Diocese of Rockville Centre.
-He became personal secretary to Bishop Kellenberg in 1959, and was named a papal chamberlain by Pope John XXIII that same year.
-In addition to his pastoral work at St. Agnes Cathedral, he was made vice-chancellor of the diocese in 1967 and served as secretary of the diocesan board of consultors.
+In 1957, after Pope Pius XII erected the Diocese of Rockville Centre, McGann was incardinated, or transferred to the new diocese from the Diocese of Brooklyn.
+Bishop Walter P. Kellenberg then named McGann as assistant chancellor of the new diocese.
+Two years later, Kellenberg named McGann as his personal secretary.
+The Vatican also named hm a papal chamberlain in 1959.
+In addition to McGann's pastoral work at St. Agnes Cathedral in Rockville Centre, Kellenberg appointed him as vice-chancellor in 1967 and as secretary of the diocesan board of consultors.

 Auxiliary Bishop and Bishop of Rockville Centre

 On November 12, 1970, McGann was appointed auxiliary bishop of Rockville Centre and titular bishop of Morosbisdus by Pope Paul VI.
-He received his episcopal consecration on January 7, 1971, from Bishop Kellenberg, with Bishops Vincent Baldwin and Charles Mulrooney serving as co-consecrators.
+He received his episcopal consecration on January 7, 1971, from Kellenberg, with Bishops Vincent Baldwin and Charles Mulrooney serving as co-consecrators.
 On May 3, 1976, McGann was appointed bishop of Rockville Centre by Paul VI.
 He was elected treasurer of the National Conference of Catholic Bishops in 1984.

+In 1987, McGann spoke at the funeral of former Director of Central Intelligence William Casey, whose attendees included US President Ronald Reagan.
+McGann cited actions of the Central Intelligence Agency (CIA) in Central America during Casey's tenure as director, particularly the CIA clandestine support for the Contra rebels in Nicaragua.
+McGann remarked: "His conviction about the fundamentally moral purpose of American action, I am sure, made incomprehensible to him the ethical questions raised by me as his bishop, together with all the Catholic bishops of the United States, about our nation's defense policy since the dawn of the nuclear age."